Help the Aged (song)

-"Help the Aged" is a song by British alternative rock band Pulp from their 1998 album, This Is Hardcore.
+"Help the Aged" is a song by British alternative rock band Pulp from their sixth album, This Is Hardcore (1998).
 Written as a sarcastic reflection of Pulp singer Jarvis Cocker's ageing, the song was disliked by Pulp guitarist Russell Senior who left the band before the song's release and sought to prevent it from being released as a single.

-"Help the Aged" was released as the first single from This Is Hardcore in November 1997, reaching number eight in the UK.
+"Help the Aged" was released as the first single from This Is Hardcore in November 1997, by Island Records, reaching number eight in the UK.
 The song has since seen positive critical reception, with many critics praising the song's lyrics for their wit and compassion.
+The accompanying music video was filmed in the Stoke Newington Town Hall in London.

 Background

 "Help the Aged" was written as a self-deprecating reflection of Cocker's increasing age.
 Cocker explained at the time, "It tackles personal issues because I'm now 34 years old.
 And I have been aware of the ageing process for a couple of years now. ...
 It's not a heartfelt plea to help people cross the road."
 Cocker summed up the song as "just me whining on about getting old."

 The song was one of the first written for This Is Hardcore, alongside "Northern Souls" (which would ultimately appear on the album as "Glory Days").
 Pulp guitarist Russell Senior left the band prior to the single's release, citing his dislike for the song as a reason for his departure.
 He recalled, Help the Aged' I didn't like and didn't feel involved with and tried to avoid being released.
 Jarvis was very keen on it and I guess we had musical differences."

 During Da Ali G Show, Jarvis Cocker performed the song, which soon transitioned into a distinctly more urban take on things, added by Ali G, with lines such as "help the motherfuckin' aged".